MofiiTech/academic/content/authors/admin/_index.md

   icon_pack: fab
   link: https://github.com/MofiiTech
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-# - icon: cv
+- icon: cv
-#   icon_pack: ai
+  icon_pack: ai
-#   link: files/cv.pdf
+  link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: "wufeim@gmail.com"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Researchers
 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I will be graduating from RPI with a dual major in computer science and mathematics in May 2020.
+My previous research focuses on feature learning and computer vision.
+I also have a broader interest in reinforcement learning and general artificial intelligence.

+I have worked as research assistant in Prof. Bülent Yener's research group, where I am responsible for the feature learning on microstructures project.
+I have also worked in Prof. Lirong Xia's research group, during which I worked on the preference learning on human discussions with Farhad Moshin.

+After graduating from RPI, I will pursue a PhD degree in the area of artificial intelligence.
+Please contact me if you are interested in being my PhD advisor.